 “A luxury eco-estancia in a spectacular nature reserve covering the vast unspoilt wetlands of northeast Argentina”

-Rincón del Socorro is the ideal base for all this because it’s not just an exclusive retreat, it's also the chance to participate in Douglas Tompkins’ ambitious conservation project.
-Immaculate and strikingly stylish, the 9 rooms in sepia tones preserve the original feel of the 1896 estancia, and give guests an intense contact with nature.
+Rincón del Socorro is the ideal base for all this because it’s not just an exclusive retreat, it's also the chance to participate in the late, great Douglas Tompkins’ ambitious conservation project (co-founder of the North Face outdoor company).
+Immaculate and strikingly stylish, the sepia-tone rooms preserve the original feel of the 19th-century estancia, and give guests an intense contact with nature.
 Add tasty organic food and great hospitality and this is one of the most relaxing and interesting spots in Argentina.

-- Stylish accommodation: the most luxurious way to see the Esteros del Iberá, but with a relaxed atmosphere
+- The most luxurious way to see the Esteros del Iberá, but with a relaxed atmosphere and welcoming hosts

-- An extraordinary conservation project: Douglas bought this 12,000-hectare former cattle estancia with the aim of reintroducing extinct species
+- This 12,000-hectare former cattle estancia is an extraordinary conservation project, run with the aim of reintroducing extinct species

-- Excellent food: organic, delicious and produced from the biodynamic land.
-All meals and soft drinks are included
+- Excellent food: organic, delicious and produced from the biodynamic land

-- It’s a long way from civilization, but you’re unlikely to miss it thanks to great hospitality, phones, and communal TV for those who need their fix
+- It’s a long way from civilization (no air-con or TVs and limited WiFi), but you’re unlikely to miss it

 - The remote location means it's a hike to get here: either an overnight bus and a transfer, or a plane from Buenos Aires and a long 4x4 drive

 - It’s not the cheapest place to stay or reach, but it's luxurious and good value when you consider what’s included